 Perhaps you always carry around a handy pocket pack of tissues.
 Excellent!
 Throw in an extra pack or two.
 If not, add some into the suitcase before you leave home.
 But, in a pinch, you can always grab the box out of the bathroom in your cabin.
 We do this all the time.

 Tissues have so many excellent uses during port days.
 Of course, there is the traditional nose-blowing, wiping, etc. But you can also use it as toilet paper in situations where none is available or provided (a very frequent occurrence).
 You can also use tissues with hand sanitizer to make your own speedy wipe.
-For tables, toilet seats, or where ever else appropriate.
+For tables, toilet seats, or wherever else appropriate.

 On trips where we have gone through quite a few boxes of tissue, we’ve never had problems getting more from the stateroom attendant.
 And, you will likely find extra boxes stored under the sink or behind the plate if tissue comes out of the wall.